thanos-io/thanos/docs/components/bucket.md

       --objstore.config=<bucket.config-yaml>
                            Alternative to 'objstore.config-file' flag.
 Object
                            store configuration in YAML.
-      --objstore-backup.config-file=<bucket.config-yaml-path>
-                           Path to YAML file that contains object store-backup configuration.
-      --objstore-backup.config=<bucket.config-yaml>
-                           Alternative to 'objstore-backup.config-file' flag.
-                           Object store-backup configuration in YAML.
-  -o, --output=""          Format in which to print each block's information.
+  -o, --output=""          Optional format in which to print each block's
-                           May be 'json' or custom template.
+                           information.
+Options are 'json', 'wide' or a custom template.

 ```